sdedovic/htpp/README.md

 Usage:
   htpp [--std-in] <filename>
+  htpp [--print-dependencies] <filename>

 Options:
-  --std-in  Read JSON applied to template from stdin
+  --std-in              Read JSON applied to template from stdin --print-dependencies  Print all dependencies of the supplied template.
+Does not execute the template.
 ````

 ## Future Thoughts / ToDo